 So lets start the build process, on the picture below you have 3 panels that make up the successive layers of the top, the white panel is 5mm Trespa, a very durable and smooth composite material, the middle panel is 5mm plywood, because the carvex jigsaw baseplate has a 5mm ridge, and the right panel is 7mm plywood.
 Together, with the tolerances and glue, they make a 18mm panel which is also the thickness of the MFTB tops!

 I glued the T tracks in place with contact cement.
-I tried to have about 300mm between the center of the tracks.
+I tried to have about 300mm between the centre of the tracks.

 The fence can be used for routing and sawing, since the hole for the router is placed to the back of the table, you can also turn around the fence and rout from behind, that way you have more free space between the fence and router bit.